Assyro AI

 MetricTargetCalculationWhy It Matters

-Training Completion Rate100% within 30 days of hire/role change(Employees trained / Employees requiring training) × 100Ensures everyone receives required training on time
+Training Completion RateSite-defined target tied to quality system expectations(Employees trained / Employees requiring training) × 100Helps ensure required training is completed on time

 Assessment Pass Rate≥90% first attempt(Passed assessments / Total attempts) × 100Low pass rates indicate training material issues or assessment misalignment

-Time to QualificationRole-dependent (15-60 days typical)Average days from hire to independent work approvalIdentifies bottlenecks in training program
+Time to QualificationRole-dependent target defined by the siteAverage days from hire to independent work approvalIdentifies bottlenecks in training program

 Retraining Rate<10%(Employees requiring retraining / Total trained) × 100High retraining suggests ineffective initial training